eshanama18/Hackathon/README.md

 Process Overview:

-          *   Day 1:
+          *Day 1:
-              -   Finding Template
+              -Finding Template
-              -   Identified multiple potential templates to use
+              -Identified multiple potential templates to use
-              -   Narrowed choices down to three
+              -Narrowed choices down to three
-              -   Chose Colid-Colorlib because of simplicity (one page) and similarity to HackTJ Template
+              -Chose Colid-Colorlib because of simplicity (one page) and similarity to HackTJ Template *Day 2:
-          *   Day 2:
-              -   Created Wireframe
+              -Created Wireframe
                   ![Wireframe Image](images/wireframe.PNG)
-              -   Altered template to fit basic structure of wireframe
+              -Altered template to fit basic structure of wireframe *Day 3:
-          *   Day 3:

-              -   Added FAQs
+              -Added FAQs
-              -   Removed overlay from template and added aclrendering [cover page] image
-              -   Deleted unused sections and gifs that greatly increased loading time
+              -Removed overlay from template and added aclrendering [cover page] image -Deleted unused sections and gifs that greatly increased loading time

-          *   Significant Challenges
+          *Significant Challenges
-              -   Loading time, especially for resources such as images and gifs
-                  -   Used unusedcss.com to remove boilerplate css that was part of template, but was not used in final website
-                  -   This introduced some challenges in itself because the unusedcss removed important code, such as the navbar
-                  -   Overall useful; some small issues
+              -Loading time, especially for resources such as images and gifs -Used unusedcss.com to remove boilerplate css that was part of template, but was not used in final website -This introduced some challenges in itself because the unusedcss removed important code, such as the navbar -Overall useful; some small issues
-          *   Slow scrolling speed
+          *Slow scrolling speed
-              -   Somewhat helped by
+              -Somewhat helped by